 This complaint was submitted to the Standards Board before the new local initial assessment of complaints was introduced on the 8th May.
-At the time of writing this report it is still the subject of an investigation by an Ethical Standards Officer.
+This complaint was the subject of an investigation by an Ethical Standards Officer and the report of that Officer was submitted to the Standards Committee on 15th October, 2008.

-10. My only observation regarding the above complaints relates to the two linked complaints summarised in paragraph (a).
+10. The only observation regarding the above complaints relates to the two linked complaints summarised in paragraph (a).
 For a complaint to be investigated it is essential for the complainant to provide sufficient detail to enable a decision maker to justify a decision to investigate.
 For example alleging that a member has breached confidentiality without giving precise details of the confidential information and the circumstances in which it was allegedly disclosed will almost always result in a decision not to investigate - at least until further information is provided.